 We discuss the solar production of the Higgs portal light scalar.
 Inside the Sun, the plasma is non-relativistic and non-degenerate.
 Then, we can use the formulas shown in the previous section.

-In the approximation with the constant temperature and the density shown in Table~\ref{TabStar}, we evaluate the energy emission rate of several processes: the $e$-$N$, $e$-$e$ and $N$-$N$ bremsstrahlung processes, the plasma mixing and the Compton productions in Fig.~\ref{FigEmisun}.
+In the constant temperature and density approximation shown in Table~\ref{TabStar}, we evaluate the energy emission rate of several processes: the $e$-$N$, $e$-$e$ and $N$-$N$ bremsstrahlung processes, the plasma mixing and the Compton productions in Fig.~\ref{FigEmisun}.
 We use the result of the Compton production shown in Ref.~\cite{2010.01124}.
 In this figure, we neglect the absorption effect.

-The $e$-$N$ bremsstrahlung contribution of the emission rate is roughly suppressed by six order of magnitude smaller than the previous results.
+The $e$-$N$ bremsstrahlung contribution to the emission rate is about six orders of magnitude smaller than in the previous results.
 Then, in the mass region below the plasma frequency $\sim$0.3 keV, the resonant plasma mixing is found to dominate the energy emission.
 The $e$-$N$ bremsstrahlung is about one order of magnitude smaller than the resonant plasma mixing.
 In the mass region around 0.3--4 keV, the $e$-$N$ bremsstrahlung process and the off-resonant plasma mixing induce the largest emission rate.
 The contributions from the $e$-$e$ bremsstrahlung and the Compton scattering processes are always subdominant.
 Due to the nuclear mass suppression, the $N$-$N$ bremsstrahlung process is negligibly small.

 Fig.~\ref{FigMfpsun} shows the ratio of the solar radius $R_\text{Sun}$ to the mean free path of $S$ in the solar medium as the function of the emitted scalar energy.
 In this figure, we set the scalar boson mass $m_S$ small.
-With a large $m_S$, there appears the energy threshold around $m_S$ below which the opacity factor has no effect.
+For a large $m_S$, there is an energy threshold around $m_S$ below which the opacity factor has no effect.

 The plasma mixing contribution has the peak at the plasma frequency where the scalar boson is resonantly absorbed by the plasma.
-In the low-energy region below this peak, the inverse bremsstrahlung is the dominant process of the absorption.
-In the energy region around 1--10 keV, the absorption rates of both processes similarly decrease.
+In the low energy region below this peak, the inverse bremsstrahlung is the dominant process of the absorption.
+In the energy region around 1--10 keV, the absorption rates of both processes decrease similarly.
 The off-resonant mixing contribution keeps the absorption rate of $\Ga_\text{abs}\sim(g_e^2/4\pi\al) \si_L$ at a higher energy region while the bremsstrahlung contribution almost disappears.
-Such a high-energy particle is, however, not produced well in the Sun.
+However, such a high-energy particle is not well produced in the Sun.